 An actual waiting list to determine who is next to receive weatherization services must be developed with priority given to: elderly persons (60 years of age and older), persons with disabilities, and families with children eighteen (18) years of age and under.
-Priority can also be given to high residential energy users (i.e. energy usage is above average as a result of household composition or unusual needs for energy), and households with a high energy burden (i.e. when 6 percent or more of the household income is going towards energy).
-Other criteria may be used as long as it does not have greater weight than the five above that are listed in the enabling legislation for the DOE WAP program.
+Priority can also be given to high residential energy users (i.e., energy usage is above average as a result of household composition or unusual needs for energy), and households with a high energy burden (i.e., when 6 percent or more of the household income is going towards energy).
+Other criteria may be used as long as it is not weighted greater than elderly persons, persons with disabilities, children and high energy user.